sealneaward/nba-movement-hive/README.md

 # nba-movement-hive
-Tutorial on creating cloud infrastructure to store and use SportVU movement data
+Tutorial on creating cloud infrastructure to store and use SportVU movement data.
+This tutorial was made for linux users.

 ### Package Setup